This page will cover digital inclusion in three key areas:

 Assistive technologies are often referred to as productivity tools as their use is not restricted to those with a disability.

-Staff should be aware that the university Disability Support Service recommends a number of different technologies to support students.
+Staff should be aware that the USW Disability Service recommends a number of different technologies to support students.
 These include the mind-mapping software Inspiration, screen reader and magnifier Superova, RNIB Bookshare, Class Notes apps, screen reader Window Eyes, and the AMIS DAISY format reader.

 Learning takes place within a learning space.
 These learning spaces can include